Do Cyclists Need Insurance?

 It is important to know that your automobile insurance will extend coverage to you if you are hit while riding your bike.
+If you have an auto policy, there's a good chance you essentially have personal cycling insurance.
 For this reason, it is extremely important to understand your automobile insurance policy and include sufficient coverage on your own automobile policy to cover potential losses that may occur while riding your bicycle.

 Uninsured and Underinsured Motorist Coverage